Learn more about the impact of the GDPR in the Higher Education sector in our blog.

-These and other questions where the focus of an event organized by FULL FABRIC, where a series of subject matter experts explain the impacts and the opportunities created by this regulation.
+These and other questions were the focus of an event organised by FULL FABRIC, where a series of subject matter experts explain the impacts and the opportunities created by this regulation.

 This is the first video in a series of six, where Ardi Kolah, head of GDPR transition programme at Henley Business School, explains the challenges a HEI has to address to be compliant with GDPR.

 Thanks very much.
 And this is a maiden voyage for me because I've spoken to a huge number of multinational companies.
 I was in Switzerland earlier in the week to consider chief legal counsel some of the biggest organizations in Europe but I've never really addressed my own sector which is the education sector some particularly delighted to be here.
 What I'm here to do really and in the hours that I've been given which is really generous and thank you so much the organizers for inviting me to do this is to kind of go through if you like or thinking in relation to GDPR.
 And the first thing we're going to say there's a huge amount of noise out there isn't there.
 If you look at the web.
 This is a huge amount of ill informed comments.
 If you look at LinkedIn there are people actually getting this stuff wrong.